-- (1) Other revenues include transfers in associated with the modification of timelines for CIP projects. - (2) In using the revenue and expenditure reports to report fees that have been held past the fifth year of first deposit, the total revenues received over the five-year period must be subtracted from the ending fund balance.
+- (1) Other revenues include transfers associated with the closure of a CIP project. - (2) In using the revenue and expenditure reports to report fees that have been held past the fifth year of first deposit, the total revenues received over the five-year period must be subtracted from the ending fund balance.
 Any fund balance in excess of the prior five years' revenue must have findings reported in accordance with Government Code 66001 (d).
-See pages 2 to 3. - (3) The Fire DIF Fund reports funds being held past the fifth year of first deposit.
-As of June 30, 2021, the City was in negotiations to transfer Fire DIF cash balances to the ECCFPD.
-Upon transfer to ECCFPD, the Fire DIF funds are intended for construction of a new ECCFPD Fire Station and Administration building.
+See pages 6 to 7. - (3) The Fire DIF Fund reports funds being held past the fifth year of first deposit. - (4) During FY 2021/22, all funds were transferred to ECCFPD.